On the Security of Containers

 Unfortunately, what has not existed as a strong movement is DevSecOps (or SecDevOps).
 As DevOps practices lean heavily into the purview of “No Ops”, a focus on security may be lost.

 Docker changes this by being the DevOps tool that imposes a security model on its users and makes tweaking that model easy and convenient.
 It is the tool that puts security in the hands of the developer without letting them shoot themselves in the foot, especially if the alternative is use of the far more permissive defaults of Linux processes.

 Using Docker, a stricter-than-average set of capabilities are set by default.
 Accessing an even stricter set of capabilities is possible with a few command-line arguments.
 It isn’t a matter of reading through manpages of Linux syscalls and hoping you’ve done things right, but simply setting flags at runtime (and possibly, in the future, setting these in a Dockerfile).

 I agree that the security of a container isn’t any better than a well-secured application using sys_setcap(), a custom suite of SeLinux labels, and a roll-your-own use of Linux namespaces.
 However, that’s precisely what Linux containers are.
 Containers are not contradictory to other, existing best-practices.
 They’re not contradictory to VMs, but work well with them.
 It’s not contradictory to SeLinux or AppArmor, but works with them.
 In fact, when you come down to it, once you start tweaking and configuring all of the security tunables in Linux to secure your application as much as possible, you’ll realize that you’ve simply rolled your own container solution.

-Eric Windisch is the CEO and founder of IOpipe, Inc. where he is working on tooling and services for developers of serverless applications.
+Erica Windisch is the CTO and founder of IOpipe, Inc. where she is working on tooling and services for developing and operating serverless applications.